jasondsmith72/jason-mcp-servers/README.md

 ## Installation

 The `install.sh` (for Linux/Mac) and `install.bat` (for Windows) scripts will help you set up all the MCP servers in this repository.
-These scripts now fetch servers from the official Model Context Protocol organization repository at [https://github.com/modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers).
+These scripts fetch servers from the official Model Context Protocol organization repository at [https://github.com/modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers).

 The installation scripts will:
 1. Clone the main repository
+2. Set up each server in its own directory with the necessary dependencies
+3. Install all required npm packages

+## Server Structure

+The Model Context Protocol servers repository has all servers in a single repository under the `src` directory.
+Our installation scripts:

+1. Clone the entire repository
-2. Checkout the appropriate branch for each server
+2. Create separate directories for each server
-3. Install dependencies
+3. Copy the appropriate server code to each directory
-4. Set up each server in its own directory
+4. Set up dependencies for each server

 ## Requirements